 Finally, you reach the sea stacks – 150m plus of rock, rearing out of a choppy ocean.
 To make things even more difficult, access is only allowed once the resident gannets have left for the winter – so October is the earliest you can attempt the climbs.

 Number of completions and active Marilyn baggers

 The first Marilyn completer, Rob Woodall, had to wait over ten years after finishing his last mainland Marilyn before gaining the summit of Stac Lee, a Severe rock climb covered in gannet guano to add to the seaborne acrobatics required to even reach the bottom of the climb.
-Eddie Dealtry completed on the same day, and another group succeeded in 2015 including Jenny Hatfield, the first female completer.
-As far as is known, there have been no ascents since, and as of 2019, ten people have climbed all the Marilyns.
+Eddie Dealtry completed on the same day, and another group succeeded in 2015 including Jenny Hatfield, the first female completer a year later in 2016.
+As far as is known, there have been no ascents since, and as of 2020, only 11 people have climbed all the Marilyns.

 The RHSoc Halls of Fame